Classical mechanics of relativistic particle with colour: Lagrangian dynamics of particle with isospin or colour

-If the relation (\ref{4.14}) is invertible, the quantity $\nu$ turns out to be an integral of motion which is independent of $|\B q|$.
-Taking this fact into account and using the parameterization $|\dot x|=1$ one can reduce eq. (\ref{3.14}) to the following equation of internal motion:
+If the function $f(\nu)$ is not linear, the quantity $\nu$ turns out to be an integral of motion which is independent of $|\B q|$.
+Then using the parameterization $|\dot x|=1$ one can reduce eq.(\ref{3.14}) to the following equation of internal motion:

 This is nothing but the compact form of Euler equations (i.e., the equations of motion of a free top) generalized to the case of arbitrary group \cite{9}.
 A solution of this equation is necessary for evaluation of the observable mass of particle.